CDPTechnologies/JavascriptCDPLoggerClient/DOCUMENTATION.md

 - **ProtoBuf JS** – The library depends on `protobufjs` (included as an npm dependency).
 If you installed via npm and are using a bundler or Node, this will be installed automatically.
 If you are using direct script includes, include the `protobuf.min.js` as shown above.

 - **CDP Logger API Compatibility** – As noted, the target CDP Logger should be running a version that supports the queries you need.
-Basic data queries work on older versions (3.0+), but features like tags and advanced event filtering require newer CDP releases (CDP 4.12 for tags support, etc.).
+Basic data queries work on older versions (CDP 4.3+), but features like tags and advanced event filtering require newer CDP releases (CDP 4.12 for tags support, etc.).
 If you’re running an older CDP version and some API calls fail or are not supported, consider upgrading CDP Studio or limiting to the supported features.

 ## Setup and Configuration